-Framed as a pilot study, the research sought the perceived appropriateness of an existing collaborative procurement procedures (CPP) framework from the housebuilder’s perspective; seeking to improve its utility and stimulate further exploration.
+Framed as a pilot study, the purpose of this paper is to study the perceived appropriateness of an existing collaborative procurement procedures (CPP) framework from the housebuilder’s perspective; seeking to improve its utility and stimulate further exploration.

 Design/methodology/approach

-Informed by an existing CPP framework, and conducted by a UK based development professional, four in-depth semi-structured interviews were undertaken with senior housebuilding practitioners from London and surrounding counties.
+Informed by an existing CPP framework, and conducted by a UK-based development professional, four in-depth semi-structured interviews were undertaken with senior housebuilding practitioners from London and surrounding counties.
 A qualitative analysis was then conducted for this sociological study.

 Findings

-Perceived appropriateness of the framework was high however, a number of procedural improvements were identified, along with limitations.
+Perceived appropriateness of the framework was high; however, a number of procedural improvements were identified, along with limitations.
 Future studies are recommended including the influence upon project performance of ground worker integration at the design stage.

 Research limitations/implications